+This is a design review so the public hearing has already been scheduled for January 14.

-- 1) Since this is not a conservation subdivision the submission requirements for design review should not apply.
-As a three-lot subdivision it need not be developed as a conservation subdivision. - 2) This was presented earlier as a conceptual application by Jack Farrell.
-I believe that Mr. Farrell is no longer involved with the project. - 3) The plat is in color and uses an aerial photo.
+Since this is not a conservation subdivision the submission requirements for design review should not apply.
+As a three-lot subdivision it need not be developed as a conservation subdivision.

+This was presented earlier as a conceptual application by Jack Farrell.

+The plat is in color and uses an aerial photo.
 Doucet Survey said this is not their standard procedure but they thought using the aerial would be useful for this site.